Linn takes flagship Klimax LP12 to greater heights with new cartridge, motor and power supply

 The flagship iteration of Linn's iconic Sondek LP12 turntable has received a smattering of upgrades.
 The Klimax LP12, which will make its public debut at the Dutch Audio Event, Eindhoven on Saturday 30th October, sports Linn's all-new reference Ekstatik cartridge and Radikal motor design and power supply.
 It's the latest of over forty upgrades that have blessed the LP12 over its forty-eight-year lifespan.

-Linn's quest to develop its best-ever cartridge in the Ekstatik led it to look further afield to new materials and methods.
-The result is the moving coil cartridge's implementation of aluminium-bronze inserts.
+Linn's quest to develop its best-ever moving coil cartridge in the Ekstatik led it to look further afield to new materials and methods, and the result is the implementation of aluminium-bronze inserts.
 A custom honeycomb cut into the cartridge body reduces mass to close to 7g, while a micro-ridge stylus on a sapphire cantilever has been chosen for its greater stiffness over boron or aluminium, and consequential ability to deliver less loss between the styles and generator.

 Naturally, Linn says the new Ekstatik forms a "harmonious synergy" with the Ekos SE tonearm it's attached to.